fortinet/terraform-secure-remote-access/README.md

 ### Authentication:

-1. Under Remote IP Address enter the Public IP of the FortiGate you deployed, this should be in the outputs.
+1. Under Remote IP Address enter the Public IP address of the FortiGate you deployed, this should be in the outputs.
 You can also run `terraform output` in the deployment folder to see the results again.
 2. The Outgoing interface should adjust automatically based on the Remote IP address entered.
 3. Enter the Pre-shared key.
 This can be found in the vars.tf file under `psk_key`